 - all branches established outside the UK which carry out activities that would be regulated if carried out in the UK.

-Your subsidiaries or branches located in EEA states must follow the national law implementing the Fourth Directive, while those located in states outside the UK that do not have anti-money laundering and terrorist financing law as strict as those in the UK must apply measures equivalent to those required under UK law insofar as it is possible to do so.
+Your subsidiaries or branches located in EEA states must follow the national law implementing the Fourth Directive, while those located in states outside the UK that do not have anti-money laundering and terrorist financing law as strict as those in the UK must apply measures equivalent to those required under UK law as far as possible.

 Adopt appropriate internal controls

-The regulations provide that, where appropriate with regard to the size and nature of your business, you must:
+The MLR 2017 provide that, where appropriate with regard to the size and nature of your business, you must:

-- Appoint a person at the level of the board of directors, equivalent management body or 'senior management' to be responsible for compliance with the regulations.
-A person will meet the definition of senior management if they have sufficient knowledge of your firm's money laundering and terrorist financing risk exposure and sufficient authority to take decisions affecting your firm's risk exposure.
+- appoint a person at the level of the board of directors, equivalent management body or 'senior management' to be responsible for compliance with the MLR 2017 (a person will meet the definition of senior management if they have sufficient knowledge of your firm's money laundering and terrorist financing risk exposure and sufficient authority to take decisions affecting your firm's risk exposure)

-The requirement to appoint an officer responsible for compliance with the regulations is additional to your obligation to appoint an MLRO and a COLP, though the same person can hold more than one of those roles.
-You will need to inform the SRA of the identity of your MLRO and your officer responsible for compliance with the regulations within 14 days of their appointment.
+The requirement to appoint an officer responsible for compliance with the MLR 2017 is additional to your obligation to appoint an MLRO and a COLP, though the same person can hold more than one of those roles.
+You will need to inform the SRA of the identity of your MLRO and your officer responsible for compliance with the MLR 2017 within 14 days of their appointment.

 You may already undertake some level of screening in relation to your staff, but you will need to ensure that this includes an assessment of their skills, knowledge and expertise to carry out their functions effectively and an assessment of their conduct and integrity.

-The regulations do not state that the independent audit function has to be external to your firm, but it should be independent of the specific function being reviewed.
+The MLR 2017 do not state that the independent audit function has to be external to your firm, but it should be independent of the specific function being reviewed.

-You must also ensure that you establish and maintain systems that allow you to 'respond fully and rapidly' to enquiries from law enforcement as to whether you have had a business relationship with a person in the last five years and the nature of that relationship (subject, of course, to any constraints arising out of legal professional privilege).
+You must also establish and maintain systems that allow you to 'respond fully and rapidly' to enquiries from law enforcement about whether you’ve had a business relationship with a person in the last five years and the nature of that relationship (subject to any constraints arising from legal professional privilege).

 Provide training to staff

-As with the Money Laundering Regulations 2007, you will need to provide staff with appropriate training on money laundering and terrorist financing.
-This now includes an obligation to make staff aware of the law on data protection, insofar as it is relevant to the implementation of the regulations.
+As with the MLR 2017, you will need to provide staff with appropriate training on money laundering and terrorist financing.
+This now includes an obligation to make staff aware of the law on data protection, where it’s relevant to the implementation of the MLR 2017.

 Apply for approval if you are the beneficial owner, officer or manager of a firm

-We will provide further information about the process for applying for approval once it has been made available by the SRA.
+We’ll provide further information about applying for approval once it’s available from the SRA.

 back to top